realking46/Quantum-Machine-Learning-QML-Classifier/README.md

 * Open the Jupyter notebook (.ipynb).
 * Run each cell sequentially.
 * Ensure datasets are in the same folder as the notebook.
 * The notebook visualizes quantum circuits for feature map and ansatz using mpl and text.
 * Noisy simulations are included for NISQ-style benchmarking.

-* Can be extended to any binary classification dataset.

 ## References